Children and media; Media effects; online privacy

 Dr. Xiaomei Cai is an Associate Professor of Communication at George Mason University.
 She joined George Mason in 2006.
 Dr. Cai received her B.A. in English Language and Literature from Jilin University (China), M.A. in English Linguistics from Peking University (China), M.A. in Mass Communication from Indiana University, and Ph.
 D. in Mass Communication from Indiana University.Dr.
 Cai’s research focuses on children and media, in particular, children’s privacy issues on the Internet.
-She also examines online advertising practices on children’s websites.
-Dr. Cai’s other lines of research include the displacement effects of the Internet and health communication.
+She also examines health prevention among the adolescent population.
+Recently, she has been working on "sharenting" behaviors and privacy concerns.

 COMM 400- Communication Research Methods